jay-aiplanet/CA-Doc/KARPENTER_README.md

 ```
 ### Create default NodePool

-We need to create a default NodePool so Karpenter knows what types of nodes we want for unscheduled workloads
+We need to create a default NodePool so Karpenter knows what types of nodes we want for unscheduled workloads and make sure you add the lables correctly

 1. create a nodepool.yml
 ```